ggorman/poreflow/ARCHER.md

 ```bash
 ls -ltr
 ```
-You will see files of the pattern pore.o* and pore.e* which are the standard output and standard error of your job respectively.
+You will see files of the pattern pore.o... and pore.e... which are the standard output and standard error of your job respectively.

 Possible problems
 -----------------